On this page:

-Lake Eildon is a large man-made lake, or reservoir, on the upper reaches of the Goulburn River.
+Lake Eildon is a large man-made lake on the upper reaches of the Goulburn River.
 It is also the largest water storage for irrigated agriculture in Victoria and located in the green foothills of Victoria’s high country.
 As well as houseboating, the lake is a popular place for holidays and outdoor activities like boating, fishing and camping.

 The only inland waterway in Victoria where houseboating is allowed, Lake Eildon is home to over 700 boats and is the heart of the Victorian houseboat building industry.